alexishuf/hdtss/README.md

 target/hdtss -hdt.location=doc/foaf-graph.hdt
 ```

-> hdtss as generated with packaging=jar (the default) is both a shell-script
+> hdtss as generated with 'packaging=jar' (the default) is both a shell-script
 > and fat jar (including all dependencies).
 It will behave as an executable
 > as long as `java` is in `$PATH`

-A statically linked binary can be built with [GraalVM](https://www.graalvm.org/), either:
+A binary can be built with [GraalVM](https://www.graalvm.org/), either:
  - using a GraalVM in the host system (`-Dpackaging=native-image`), or
  - using a Docker container (`-Dpackaging=docker-native`).